protocol/launchpad/content/en/tutorials/ipld/ipld/index.md

 }
 ```

-This has pulled in the next level of blocks connected to the root CID onto your local ipfs node, printed in DAG-JSON format.
+This has pulled in the next level of blocks connected to the root CID, and printed it in DAG-JSON format.
 We use the `jq` command to print the json in an easy-to-read layout.

 > The original block is actually DAG-PB format which is used to construct UnixFS file data in IPFS.
 If you inspect the binary format of the data with `ipfs block get QmQ2ocFLq6d7ZiVEQfuEGEr4niJmdSscoyLkgTKRWmAEq` you will get illegible information, since it is raw DAG-PB bytes.

 DAG-PB has two top-level properties: `Data` and `Links`.
 The data field has the actual bytes contained in a block.
 Each `Link` in DAG-PB has a name, a CID and a size.
-The links contain the `Hash` or CID for the data below.
-The links (called `"Hash"` in the DAG-PB) can also be inspected, leading you another level down (to the children) of content in that Merkle tree.
+The links contain the `Hash` or CID for the data in the next level below.
+The links (called `"Hash"`) can also be inspected, leading you another level down (to the children) of content in that Merkle tree.

 ![data and links](data-links.png)

-You can see here the has of the `"Hash"` or CID of the index.html page for the website.
+You can see here the `"Hash"` or CID of the index.html page for the website.

 ![index.html hash](index-hash.png)

-### Load a Page With a File Path
+### Load a Page With an IPFS Path

 When a client (i.e a website/a browser via an IPFS gateway) loads a root like in the following manner and doesn’t find a single page, it will look for an `index.html` link, which [ipld.io](http://ipld.io/) has.
 In this case, the `Links` field is empty, but the `Data` field contains a lot of bytes so the client will load those in.
 The bytes are Base64 encoded.